 Interstate 20 was a pretty uneventful drive leaving Jackson and for the next 50 miles to Vicksburg.

 After Vicksburg we crossed the muddy waters of the Mighty Mississippi River

 Louisiana was the land of nothingness throughout the entire delta region of the state.
 Miles and miles of endless low-lying crops.
 Despite the boring scenery, the nutrient-rich soil produces a number of crops such as corn and sugarcane.

 Ready for dinner and with daylight starting to get short, we stopped at a Sonic Drive-In in Delhi.
-There was only one way in and one way out, which made usage of the drive-thru interesting to say the least.
+There was only one way in and one way out, which made use of the drive-thru interesting, to say the least.